lettre/lettre/README.md

 INFO:smtp::client: to=<recipient@localhost>, status=sent (250 2.0.0 Ok: queued as 9D28F1C0A51)
 ```

-Run `./target/examples/client -h` to get a list of options.
+Run `./target/examples/client -h` to get a list of available options.

 Documentation
 -------------

-The documentation is available on [GitHub pages](http://amousset.github.io/rust-smtp/smtp/).
+You can build the documentation with `cargo doc`.
+It is also available on [GitHub pages](http://amousset.github.io/rust-smtp/smtp/).

 License
 -------